 Flags and Banners

 We hold a number of important banners dating back to the religious struggles of the Covenanters.
-Among these is the 'Bluidy Banner' which was carried by Covenanting forces at the Battle of Bothwell Bridge in 1679.
-We also recently acquired the very first set of Colours presented to the 90th Light Infantry Volunteers in 1794.
-The Colours are in the process of being conserved for display in Low Parks Museum.
-We also have a banner carried by a piper of the 2nd Battalion at the Battle of Neuve Chapelle on March 10th 1915.
+Among these is the 'Bluidy Banner' which was carried by Covenanting forces at the Battle of Bothwell Bridge in 1679, the banner carried by a piper of the 2nd Battalion at the Battle of Neuve Chapelle on March 10th 1915 and the very first set of Colours presented to the 90th Light Infantry Volunteers in 1794.
+The Colours are currently on display at Low Parks Museum.

 Medals and Awards